dahliakadri/movies_by_destination/README.md

 ### Features
 Access the live webapp: [Moody Movies](http://moodymovies.sadraii.com)

+#### Login/Sign Up

+#### User Profile

+#### Search Movies by Country

+A drop down menue of all countries with movies appear on the homepage.
+Users can click on any country and view a list of top movies.
+Users can view movie details by hovering over each movie.

+#### Search Movies by Map

+Utilizing the Google Maps API, users can move around the map and browse countries that have movies, indicated by a golden ticket.
+Users can click on the ticket and view a list of top movies.
+Users can view movie details by hovering over each movie.

+#### Add Movies to Favorites

+Registered users can save movies to their favorites list by clicking on as many movies as they want from a particular search and adding them.
+This can also be done by utilizing the Google Maps feature.

+#### Removie Movies from Favorites

+Registered users can also remove movies from their favorites by clicking one or mutliple movies in their current favorites list and deleting.

+#### Logout

 ### <a name="featuresforv2.0"></a> Features for V2.0
 Future iterations of this project will include: